-- In the phrase "God the Father," it is best to translate "Father" with the same word that the language naturally uses to refer to a human father. - The term "heavenly Father" could be translated by "Father who lives in heaven" or "Father God who lives in heaven" or "God our Father from heaven." - Usually "Father" is capitalized, to show that this refers to God.
+- In translating the phrase "God the Father," it is best to translate "Father" with the same word that the language naturally uses to refer to a human father. - The term "heavenly Father" could be translated by "Father who lives in heaven" or "Father God who lives in heaven" or "God our Father from heaven." - Usually "Father" is capitalized when it, refers to God.

-(See also: father, forefather, God, heaven, sky, heavens, heavenly, Holy Spirit, Spirit of God, Spirit of the Lord, Jesus, Jesus Christ, Christ Jesus, Son of God, the Son, Son)
+(See also: ancestor, God, heaven, Holy Spirit, Jesus, Son of God)